mongodb/specifications/source/retryable-reads/retryable-reads.rst

 ----------------

-1. To improve performance on servers without “Early Failure on Socket Disconnect”, we may, we considered using ``killSessions`` to automatically kill the previous attempt before running a retry.
+1. To improve performance on servers without “Early Failure on Socket Disconnect”, we considered using ``killSessions`` to automatically kill the previous attempt before running a retry.
 We decided against this because after killing the session, parts of it still may be running if there are any errors.
 Additionally, killing sessions takes time because a kill has to talk to every non-config ``mongod`` in the cluster (i.e. all the primaries and secondaries of each shard).
 In addition, in order to protect the system against getting overloaded with these requests, every server allows no more than one killsession operation at a time.
-Operations that attempt to killsessions while a killsession is running are batched together and run simultaneously after the current one finishes
+Operations that attempt to ``killsessions`` while a killsession is running are batched together and run simultaneously after the current one finishes.

 Reference Implementation